 - These worthy protesters could have saved their breath.

-save the day
+save the day (or situation)

 - Foreign students did indeed save the situation; they provided 15 per cent of university revenues.